 The University as an organisation has a general duty of care under common law to take reasonable steps to ensure that children, young people and adults who may be at risk are safe and that foreseeable harm does not occur as a result of careless acts or omissions of the university.
 In some cases, the University may also have a legal duty which must be fulfilled.

 In response to this duty of care, the University has appointed a team of Designated Officers responsible for receiving and acting upon reports of safeguarding concerns.
 These officers are trained to respond appropriately to reports and to support anyone who makes a report.
+It is also the responsibility of the Designated Safeguarding Officers to create a local Safeguarding protocol in line with University policy and the training they have received as part of their role.
+This is especially vital for departments who have additional professional body requirements such as the Medical School and School of Education.

 In these pages you will find information, advice and guidance to help staff and students understand what safeguarding means and how you can help ensure that the University of Leicester is a safe place to work, study and succeed.